coilysiren/algo-zone/README.md

 # algo-zone

-pronounced like "auto zone", a place for lynn to learn to software engineering
+pronounced like "auto zone", a place for figuring out algorithms

 ## Usage